mckellwoodland/dimen_reduce_mahal/README.md

 Evaluate the AUROC, AUPR, and FPR75 for given Mahalanobis distances.

-The distances must be in three csv files: train_distances.csv, test_in_distances.csv, and test_out_distances.csv.
+The distances must be in three CSV files: train_distances.csv, test_in_distances.csv, and test_out_distances.csv.
-These csv files must contain a column with the distances entitled 'Mahalanobis Distances'.
+These CSV files must contain a column with the distances entitled 'Mahalanobis Distances'.

 ```
 usage: evaluate_ood.py [-h] result_dir